tangrams/glmTile/README.md

 * Fonts don’t need to be resized (no need for SDF)

-* We only render what the see
+* No off-screen computations

-* We knowing exactly what the user see
+* We know exactly what the user sees

 Cons: